Create new components

 The New Component dialog displays.

-• Standard component icon: Creates a standard component.
+• Standard component icon: Creates a standard internal component.

-• Sheet Metal sheet metal component icon: Creates a Sheet Metal component.
+• Sheet Metal sheet metal component icon: Creates a Sheet Metal internal component.

-1. Click the X to clear the selection.
+1. Click the X next to the Parent field to clear the selection.

 8. For a Sheet Metal component, select a Sheet Metal Rule.

-9. (Optional) Check Activate to activate the new component once it's created.
+9. (Optional) Check Activate to activate the new component once it is created.

 10. Click OK.